Bishop Tony Green, FCR, Founder and Pastor

 Bp.
 Green grew up in Guntersville, Alabama – located at the foot of the Appalachian Mountains.
 Bp.
 Green joined the US Army just before graduating from high school and was then stationed at Fort Carson, Colorado.
 Bp.
 Green moved to the east coast after completing his military service and began working in the criminal justice system, he also worked as a housing advocate for people living with HIV/AIDS.

 Bp.
-Green earned an Associate of Science Degree in Criminal Justice, a Bachelor of Science Degree in Human Services, a Master of Divinity Degree, and is a candidate for a Doctor of Ministry Degree.
+Green earned an Associate of Science Degree in Criminal Justice, a Bachelor of Science Degree in Human Services, a Master of Divinity Degree, and a Doctor of Ministry Degree.
 Bp.
-Green's doctoral thesis is focused on the impact of ethical decision making on moral distress in nursing practice.
-He is also a Board Certified Clinical Chaplain with the College of Pastoral Supervision and Psychotherapy.
+Green's doctoral thesis is focused on the impact of ethical decision making on moral distress in nursing practice. https://digitalcommons.liberty.edu/doctoral/3178 He is also a Board Certified Clinical Chaplain with the Spiritual Care Association.
+Bishop Green is on the Board of Directors for the Albany Community Action Partnership.

 Bp.
 Green and his husband, Perry, have been together for 15 years.
 Perry is the Executive Director of the Albany Damien Center, a social service and housing program for people living with HIV/AIDS.
 Bp.
 Green and Perry have an adult son and six grandchildren.
 They enjoy traveling, spending time with family, and they are passionate about the work to help the least of these.